 Icylin finally came home.
 “She had 16-hour nursing care at first,” says Jessica, “but soon I was taking care of her on my own.
 Gradually, we were able to wean her off the ventilator.
 During that period, she was constantly sick with infections and viruses.”

 “48 hours later, she was unable to breathe,” says Jessica.
-“We rushed her to our local emergency department and they sent her back to duPont Hospital.
+“We rushed her to our local emergency department and they sent her back to" Nemours.
 Another bronchoscopy showed that a web of scar tissue was blocking 80 percent of her airway.
 Dr. Barth cleaned up the area surgically and dilated the airway with a balloon.
-Icylin had to be brought back to the Hospital each week for repeat bronchoscopies to ensure that the repair was holding and that her airway was open.
+Icylin had to be brought back to the hospital each week for repeat bronchoscopies to ensure that the repair was holding and that her airway was open.

-Today, Icylin is a friendly, curious toddler who is doing beautifully.
+Today, Icylin is doing beautifully.
 All that remains of her long ordeal are some surgical scars and breathing that is somewhat noisy due to air turbulence in her trachea.
 Her mother says, “My daughter inspires my husband and me and has made our family so strong.
 Because of Icylin we have learned to appreciate life for what life is and to thank God for each day that he has given us.”